infinity0/droid-hacks/sw/owndata/index.rst

   # aptitude install calendarserver postgresql

-TODO: version 5.2.2 is buggy in Debian, wait for 7.0...

 Read ``/usr/share/doc/calendarserver/README.Debian.gz`` on how to configure postgresql for calendarserver.
 If you have calendarserver 7.0, this would be::